DaveL17/Indigo-Action-Group-Delay/README.md

 # Indigo-Action-Group-Delay
 # ![shield](https://img.shields.io/github/release/DaveL17/Indigo-Action-Group-Delay.svg) ![indigo-version](https://img.shields.io/badge/Indigo-2022.1+-blueviolet.svg) ![indigo-version](https://img.shields.io/badge/Python-3.10-darkgreen.svg)

-As of version 2022.1, Indigo doesn't have a built-in method for setting a delay when executing an action group when calling the Python command `indigo.actionGroup.execute(12345678)`.
+Up to version 2022.1, Indigo doesn't have a built-in method for setting a delay when executing an action group when calling the Python command `indigo.actionGroup.execute(12345678)`.
 The purpose of this short script is to provide a shim that can serve as a proxy for delayed